-People rarely kill themselves impulsively - even if it seems that way to the friends and family they leave behind.
-Often, people who die by suicide are ending a long history of pain they kept hidden from the outside world.
+People rarely complete suicide impulsively - even if it seems that way to the friends and family they leave behind.
+Often, people who die by suicide are ending a long history of pain they've kept hidden from the outside world.

 If you suspect someone you know is suicidal but you're not completely certain, ask yourself this:

 As far as I know, has this person ever experienced any of the following...